laurentj/slimerjs/README.md

 # Roadmap

-For a first stable release:
-- implementation of the API of PhantomJS
+The goal for  a first stable release is to have a full implementation of the API of PhantomJS 1.7 (or 1.8?).

 After this release, I'll try to hack XulRunner to run headless windows (very difficult I guess :-) )